-The Royal College of Physicians' (RCP's) core mission is to drive improvements in health and healthcare through advocacy, education and research.
+The RCP's core mission is to drive improvements in health and healthcare through advocacy, education and research.

 We are an independent patient centred and clinically led organisation, that drives improvement in the diagnosis of disease, the care of individual patients and the health of the whole population both in the UK and across the globe.

-The RCP regularly communicates and meets with government, stakeholders and international organisations such as the European Union, to embed quality improvement across all health policy.
+The RCP champions medical professionalism and leadership, promotes person-centred care and drives improvements in clinical practice.
+We regularly communicate and meet with government, stakeholders and international organisations such as the EU, to embed quality improvement across all health policy.

 The RCP raises healthcare standards by setting training curricula and exams for physicians, and by developing NICE-accredited guidelines for high-quality care.
 We also have a wider duty to reduce preventable illness from causes such as smoking and drinking, and to promote evidence-based policies to government to encourage healthy lifestyles.